sowcow/blog/content/posts/mariken-van-nieumeghen.md

 May be dark at times and thus not for any audience and mood.

 The director is a master of visual language.
-This is why the movie is rewatcheable and rich.
+This is why the movie is rewatchable and rich.

 I'll just mention one scene.